leonmeka/sortql-cli/docs/documentation.md

 ## Advanced Usage

-**sortQL** supports advanced features such as conditional operators and regular expressions to provide more flexibility and control over file and directory operations.
+**sortQL** supports advanced features such as conditional operators and regular expressions to provide more flexibility and control over file and folder operations.

 ### Conditional Operators